dotnet/aspnetcore/src/Components/Samples/BlazorServerApp/wwwroot/css/open-iconic/README.md

 #### Using Open Iconic's SVGs

 We like SVGs and we think they're the way to display icons on the web.
-Since Open Iconic are just basic SVGs, we suggest you display them like you would any other image (don't forget the `alt` attribute).
+Since Open Iconic are basic SVGs, we suggest you display them like you would any other image (don't forget the `alt` attribute).

 ```
 <img src="/open-iconic/svg/icon-name.svg" alt="icon name">